rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

 - `seller_account` : Account that will receive `price` amount on sell
 - `new_b58_pubkey`/`new_enc_pubkey`: If used, then will be a private sale
 - `locked_until_block` : Block number until this account will be locked (a locked account cannot execute operations while locked)
-- `fee` : PASCURRENCY - Fee of the operation
+- `fee` : Currency - Fee of the operation
-- `payload` : HEXASTRING - Payload `item` that will be included in this operation
+- `payload` : String - Hex encoded Payload `item` that will be included in this operation
 - `payload_method` : String - Encode type of the item payload
   - `none` : Not encoded.
 Will be visible for everybody
   - `dest` (default) : Using Public key of `target` account.
 Only `target` will be able to decrypt this payload